Understanding Prolapsed and Herniated Discs: How Pilates Can Help

 At Yellow Pilates, we’re dedicated to helping you navigate your recovery journey with confidence.
 Our experienced instructors are here to guide you through every step, ensuring that your Pilates practice is safe, effective, and tailored to your unique needs.
 If you have any questions or need personalised advice, don’t hesitate to reach out to us.
 Together, we can help you reclaim your strength and mobility.

-If you are suffering with a Herniated or Prolapsed Disc and have already had medical advice recommending Pilates; book in for a Private 1-to-1 Session.
+If you are suffering with a Herniated or Prolapsed Disc in Glasgow and have already had medical advice recommending Pilates, don’t delay in booking a Private 1-to-1 Session.

 Next